 > mariadb> GRANT ALL PRIVILEGES ON exampledb.* TO "exampledbuser"@"localhost" IDENTIFIED BY "your_password";

 Here, “exampledbuser” is the new user, and the password for that user is “your_password”.
-Also, you can assign existing user “testdbuser” to this new database “exampledb” using the command:
+Also, you can simply assign an existing user “testdbuser” to this new database “exampledb” using the following command:

 > mariadb> GRANT ALL PRIVILEGES ON exampledb.* TO "testdbuser"@"localhost";

-Now, you will need to flush the privileges for changes to take an effect.
+Now, you will need to flush the privileges for changes to take effect.

 > mariadb> FLUSH PRIVILEGES;